Best Time Management Books

 The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich by Tim Ferriss

-Tim Ferriss is an educational activist and entrepreneur, so it only fits that he created one of the most popular books for entrepreneurs and self-starters.
+Tim Ferriss is an educational activist and entrepreneur, making him perfectly suited to create one of the most popular books for entrepreneurs and self-starters.

-The 4-Hour Workweek is perfect for anyone tired of their daily routine or wanting to escape a corporate job and seek more freedom.
-Ferriss will help you understand the real value of time and teach you how to make meaningful goals that inspire motivation and action.
-This book teaches the reader how to get the best results with the least amount of effort.
-In other words, the importance of working smart, not just hard.
+The 4-Hour Workweek serves anyone tired of daily routines or wanting to escape corporate jobs and gain freedom.
+Ferriss helps you understand time’s true value and teaches meaningful goal-setting that inspires motivation and action.
+This book shows readers how to achieve optimal results with minimal effort.
+In other words, working smart rather than just hard.

 4. Getting Things Done by David Allen